National Geographic (American TV channel): TV series

+Since 2019, as part of Disney’s acquisition of National Geographic’s parent company 20th Century Studios, ABC’s live news coverage of significant scientific events such as rocket launches are simulcast on National Geographic’s linear channel.

 Theme fanfare music

 The National Geographic Channel's signature theme fanfare music, which is played at the beginning of many of the channel's television programs, was composed by Elmer Bernstein.
 It was originally written in 1964 for the Society's television specials, which were broadcast on CBS, ABC, PBS and NBC from 1964 until the early 2000s.

 Other National Geographic American channels

 National Geographic HD

 The United States 720p high definition simulcast of the National Geographic Channel launched in January 2006.
 It is available on all major cable and satellite providers.

 Nat Geo Wild

 Nat Geo Wild (stylized as Nat Geo WILD or abbreviated as NGW) is a cable/satellite TV channel focused on animal-related programs.
 It is a sister network to National Geographic Channel and it is the latest channel to be jointly launched by the National Geographic Society and Fox Cable Networks.
 It was launched in United States on March 29, 2010, focusing primarily on wildlife and natural history programming.